damianavila/RISE/doc/customize.md

      "rise": {"start_slideshow_at": "beginning"}
     }

-### Choosing a theme

-You can configure the `theme` of your presentation (which controls the general look and feel of the presentation) with:

-    {
-     ...
-     "rise": {"theme": "sky"}
-    }

-### Choosing a transition

-The transition configuration defines what happens in between slides:

-    {
-     ...
-     "rise": {"transition": "zoom"}
-    }

-### Change the width and height of slides

-To control the width and height of your slides, use the following
-configuration:

-    {
-     ...
-     "rise": {"width": 1024,
-              "height": 768}
-    }

-Note that you may want to increase the slide height to ensure that cell outputs fit within a single slide.
-Additionally you can use your browser's shortcuts to zoom in/out (`Cmd/Ctrl +` and `Cmd/Ctrl -`) and to adjust the slide content to your screen/projector size.

 ### Select cells based on the current slide

 As you progress into your slideshow, you either move to a new